scala-steward/scala-fortify-docs/src/main/paradox/index.md

         cross CrossVersion.patch)
     scalacOptions += s"-P:fortify:build=myproject"

 Substituting any build id you like for `myproject`.
 Specifying the build id causes translated files to be written to the usual location used by SCA (`$HOME/.fortify/sca17.2/build/myproject`).
+(If you prefer to specify the output directory directly, use `-P:fortify:out=...` instead, filling in a filesystem path for `...`.)

 You may also want to add: